 The Pension Fund Regulatory Development Authority (PFRDA) is considering significant changes to the manner in which the point of presence (PoP) entities and central record-keeping agencies (CRAs) maintain the records of national pension system (NPS) subscribers.

-In a circular on July 14, 2023, the authority sought public comments on the proposed changes to the PFRDA (Point of Presence) Regulations 2018 regarding the digitisation and maintenance of subscriber records by PoPs and CRAs.
+In a circular on July 14, 2023, the authority sought public comments on the proposed changes to the PFRDA (Point of Presence) Regulations 2018 regarding the digitization and maintenance of subscriber records by PoPs and CRAs.

 PFRDA proposed to reduce the application processing time from 60 to 30 days and the minimum number of PoP branches from 15 to 10 for registration purposes.
 It seeks to digitize subscriber records, from onboarding, contribution and exit to KYC documents by PoPs and CRAs.